psychics4change/psychics4change.github.com/README.md

 ### That is not true, anymore.
 We will hold them accountable.

-### Humen has other potentials that has remained unused and unknown by and for the public, for long.
+### Humen has other potentials which have remained unused and unknown by and for the public, for long.

 ## ** Psychics For Change ** is established by a few of those who have exercised their higher abilities.